LatticeQCD/AnalysisToolbox/docs/_sources/contributions/contributions.md.txt

   so I try to include it.
 - If you have a method that you think shouldn't be called outside of a module, for instance some kind of internal helper method or auxiliary method, try to prefix that method with an underscore, like `_method()`.
+- Please for the love of God **don't use lambda functions**.
+I've been coding in Python since about 2012, and I still can't read these things.
+Why can't you just implement it as a normal function?
+Using a lambda function saves one line, but drastically reduces readability.

 Here are some more detailed articles: